apjanke/apjanke-blog-jekyll/_posts/2018-02-24-go-away-mdbstatus.md

 If you find your Matlab editor randomly pulling you up in `mdbstatus` for no good reason, this might be what&#8217;s happening.

-This happens because `mdsbstatus` is called automatically by Matlab, and in `mdbstatus`, in its local function `localGetFileBreakpoints`, it uses a `try`/`catch` for detecting the debugger status of a given file.
+This happens because `mdbstatus` is called automatically by Matlab, and in `mdbstatus`, in its local function `localGetFileBreakpoints`, it uses a `try`/`catch` for detecting the debugger status of a given file.
 And its `catch` regularly gets hit during normal usage.
 Unfortunate design.

 Luckily, `mdbstatus` is implemented in M-code, and not as a builtin, so we can hack around it.
 Here&#8217;s a hack to fix it: